 - Electrical Hazards Awareness Program (EHAP): This TCIA safety program can help arborist businesses ensure that employees have the skills and training necessary to meet standards from the Occupational Safety and Health Administration.

-Step No. 3: Get Properly Insured
+Step No. 3: Get Proper Tree Care Insurance

-To start a tree service business, it’s essential to have proper insurance policies in place.
+To start a tree service business, it’s essential to have proper tree care insurance policies in place.
 Arborist businesses must also be able to verify for customers that their policies are up to date.
 Tree services inherently involve some amount of risk, as workers are tasked with performing their jobs safely in potentially hazardous conditions that can involve unstable trees, weather-related issues and high-powered equipment.

 In addition, customers and clients rely on the work of arborists.
 Their services ensure that individuals can safely inhabit buildings and residences.
 If work is performed incorrectly, the results can include significant property damage.
 Particularly drastic errors may constitute a threat to the health and well-being of individuals in the area.

 For these reasons, arborist businesses need to work with industry-savvy insurance professionals to acquire the coverage they need and that their customers demand.

 Types of Tree Care Insurance Needed To Start an Arborist Business